banetl/bson-parser/README.md

 ./bson-parser file.bson
 ```

-Some bson files are provided in the sample folder.
+Some bson files are provided in the ``samples`` folder.
 You can use them to test
 the program.

 ### Todo